michelegranatiero/Nutridaily/README.md

 This is a responsive website built for a university project focused on the frontend development.

-Used technologies: html, css, bootstrap, javascript, jquery, ajax, chart.js, php, vue.js.
+Used technologies: html, css, bootstrap, javascript, jquery, ajax, chart.js, php, vue.js, postgresql.

 ## Desktop view
 - Desktop Dashboard